 Cool briefly.
 If the sauce appears too juicy, just let the spaghetti set for five to ten minutes, and then give it a stir.
 It will thicken up nicely.

 That’s really all there is to it!
 It’s such a great meal for busy nights, I can’t wait for you guys to try this one.

 This is easy!
-Leave out the meat and load it with vegetables.
+Leave out the meat and load it with vegetables (mushrooms, bell peppers, carrot, olives).
+Finely chopped mushrooms will give it a meaty texture.
 You could also do something similar to my vegan bolognese with a combination of lentils and quinoa for a meat-like alternative.

-I haven’t tested it with gluten-free noodles yet, but I do love chickpea pasta and lentil pasta and I’m excited to try it that way.
-I think it would work, but keep in mind that you may need to adjust the cooking time according to the pasta package.
+I haven’t tested it with gluten-free noodles yet but I do love chickpea pasta and lentil pasta, and I’m excited to try it.
+I think it would work but keep in mind that you may need to adjust the cooking time according to the pasta package.

 If you’re more of a spaghetti squash person, you can also make that in your pressure cooker!
-Read about that method and five other in my guide on how to cook spaghetti squash.
+Spaghetti squash is naturally gluten-free.
+Read about that method and five others in my guide on how to cook spaghetti squash.

 Looking for more traditional spaghetti sauce?

 I love this classic stove simmered spaghetti sauce with loads of tomatoes and basil.
 Serve it as is, or add your favorite meat.
 I love it with homemade meatballs or baked turkey meatballs.
 Classic Instant Pot bolognese sauce is really good or make it on your stovetop with this quick and easy turkey bolognese recipe.

 Storage & Reheating Tips